Tony-Luo/examples/README.md

 # examples

-This is a repo to store examples.
-Now it has:

-- JavaScript example
-- AngularJS example
-- Reactjs example
-- Nodejs example
+This branch is for JavaScript examples